hi-im-phillip/spring-cert-prep/README.md

 @SpringBootTest interacts with @SpringBootApplication and @SpringBootConfiguration through SpringBootTestContextBootstrapper and SpringBootContextLoader

 Goal of SpringBootContextLoader is to transform initial ContextConfiguration to ApplicationContext.
-SpringBootContextLoader will get as input class annotated with @SpringBootConfiguration, which will be located by SpringBootTestContextstrapper
+SpringBootContextLoader will get as input class annotated with @SpringBootConfiguration, which will be located by SpringBootTestContextStrapper